The Writers Studio

 Austin Smith is a Jones Lecturer at Stanford.
 He is the author of two poetry collections, Almanac and Flyover Country, both published through the Princeton Series of Contemporary Poets.
 A recent NEA fellow in prose, Smith teaches courses in poetry, fiction, environmental literature and documentary journalism.

-No Writer's Studio workshop on November 8th in honor of the Zadie Smith reading at 8:00 p.m. at the Bechtel Conference Center.
+After the Writer's Studio workshop on November 8th, participants and all members of the community are encouraged to attend the Zadie Smith reading at 8:00 p.m. at the Bechtel Conference Center.

 Bechtel Conference Center - Map Link